 Start making flash cards

-Wherever you go, whatever you do, always keep these flash cards with you!
+Wherever you go, whatever you do, always keep these flashcards with you!

 The daunting nature of pharmacology can be tackled easily with this wondrous tool called mnemonics.
 The theory of mnemonics goes by – the crazier the mnemonic, the better you will be able to remember.
-Let us give you a small example which will help you to gauge the power of nursing mnemonics.
+Let us give you a small example that will help you to gauge the power of nursing mnemonics.